French Income Tax

 Remember to list all your financial accounts held outside France.
 This includes current, savings, and investment accounts - as well as foreign life policies.

 There’s a box to tick at the end of the annual French income tax return and you must then provide the bank details and account numbers.
 This information should be given each year for each account used or closed during that year - and you should also make sure you reported at some point in the past any other accounts still open.
-Remember that this information will soon be automatically exchanged between most countries and starting later this year between France, UK, Spain, Italy, & Germany (back dating to 31.12.2015).
+Remember that this information is being automatically exchanged between the tax authorities of most European countries and being rolled out worldwide.

 OPTIMISATION : HOW TO REDUCE FRENCH INCOME TAX